 |Still Time to Enjoy Summer|

 |The Car That Swims!|

 |Free 4 All!|

-Ohio travel and tourism guide to Ohio tourist attractions and Ohio vacation destinations in Cleveland, Columbus, Cincinnati and all Ohio featuring Ohio travel information on festivals and events, tours, museums, arts, restaurants, lodging, wineries, parks, historic sites, outdoor activities, recreation and leisure activities and entertainment coupons, discounts and other travel deals along Ohio's roads less traveled.
+Ohio travel and tourism guide to Ohio tourist attractions, festivals and events in Ohio featuring Ohio vacation destinations, travel information tours, museums, arts, restaurants, lodging, wineries, parks, historic sites, outdoor activities, recreation and leisure activities and entertainment coupons, discounts and other travel deals along Ohio's roads less traveled.

 OhioTraveler.com's focus is on admission-FREE tourism.
 Most sections of OhioTraveler.com feature places with FREE ADMISSION at the very top of menu options.
 Find your free fun now:

 In addition to featuring freebies and places worth the price of admission, OhioTraveler.com seeks the more interesting and unique in Ohio tourism.
 Instead of endless listings of events, lodging, restaurants and stores, we veer away from mainstream and choose the road less traveled.
 Take a look:

 Festivals and Events: Jan l Feb l Mar l Apr l May l Jne l Jly l Aug l Sep l Oct l Nov l Dec